 Therapy Animals

-Those are pets that give moral support to those in need of it in such establishments as hospitals, retirement houses, rehabilitation centers, etc. Pet owners can register his/her animal as therapy animals after the training.
+Those are pets that give moral support to those in need of it in such establishments as hospitals, retirement houses, rehabilitation centers, etc. Pet owners can register his/her animals as therapy animals after the training.

 In order to register your pet, please, choose a proper type of registration and fill in the general info about it: